-We find that businesses across all three categories of home countries hire lawyers and consultants 30% of the time on average.
-Firms subject to these different domestic bribery laws are also equally unlikely to hire foreign firms for the purposes of avoiding direct bribers.
-Where we find that most striking results are in the comparison of firms from signatory countries, which are more likely to hire domestic firms to minimize bribery than other firms.
-Firms from enforcing countries hire domestic subcontractors to avoid bribery 12.5% of the time, compared to only 4.7% and 6.9% for non-signatories and non-enforcers respectively.
-The difference between enforcers and signatories is significant at the .1 level, while the difference between enforcers and non-enforcers is just shy of statistical significance.
 We more formally test this in Table 3.
 Model 1 includes only dummy variables for firms from countries that are signatories and strong enforces and firms from countries that are weak enforcers.
 Model 2 includes two-digit sector fixed effects based on the International Standard Industrial Classification (ISIC) and Model 3 includes sector fixed effects plus controls for the year of registration (as understanding of the bribery schedule may change with age), and the size of the firm upon initial entry (as larger firms tend to bribe less, because they are more valuable to bureaucratic gatekeepers).
 Model 4 drops firms from China and Taiwan.
-All three models point to similar results: ABC enforcers are 8% more likely to sub-contract to domestic firms in order to avoid bribery than non-signatories and 6 percent more likely than nonenforcers.
+All three models point to similar results: ABC enforcers are 8% more likely to subcontract to domestic firms in order to avoid bribery than non-signatories and 6% more likely than non-enforcers.
 The difference between enforcers and non-signatories is significant at the .1 level.